Trump said Britain won't be hurt in trade talks if it departs the European Union

 Obama said Britain would lose stature in the talks

 Britain wouldn’t be hurt “at all” in terms of trade negotiations with the United States if it exited the European Union, Donald Trump says.

-"I don't think they'll be hurt at all.
-I mean, they'll have to make their own deal.
-Britain's been a great ally," he said in an interview with ITV's "Good Morning Britain" host Piers Morgan.
+“I don’t think they’ll be hurt at all.
+I mean, they’ll have to make their own deal.
+Britain’s been a great ally,” he said.

 The United States is in the midst of negotiating with the European Union a trade pact called the Trans-Atlantic Trade and Investment Partnership, which is intended largely to smooth out regulatory differences.

 President Barack Obama had warned in an April visit to London that Britain would move to “the back of the queue” in negotiating trade deals with the United States should it exit the European Union.